PokjiML/puzzle-solver/README.md

 ### Workflow

-Using SIFT for keypoints detection,
+Using SIFT for keypoints detection
-BF Matcher for keypoints matching between images Voting for the cell with highest number of matches
+BF Matcher for keypoints matching between images
+Voting for the cell with highest number of matches

 Made using OpenCV